dragonflydb/dragonfly/README.md

 ```bash
 ./dragonfly-x86_64 --logtostderr --requirepass=youshallnotpass --cache_mode=true -dbnum 1 --bind localhost --port 6379  --save_schedule "*:30" --maxmemory=12gb --keys_output_limit=12288 --dbfilename dump.rdb
 ```

+Arguments can be also provided from a configuration file by runnning `dragonfly --flagfile <filename>`.
+The file should list one flag per line, with equal signs instead of spaces for key-value flags.

 For more options like logs management or TLS support, run `dragonfly --help`.